andrew1421lee/remindme/README.md

 # RemindMe
-Inspired by all those times the secretary of [*club name redacted*] (who is totally not me by the way) forgot to remind people about upcoming events.
+Inspired by all those times the secretary of [*club name redacted*] forgot to remind people about upcoming events.

 This Python script checks a csv file in it's directory and posts reminders for every event in the file.
 A server is also included that allows clients to update the csv file through the network.
 The default setting sends reminders for events in the following hour.